IBM/db2-samples/perf/db2mon_tools/README.md

 This is a perl bootstrap utility, which examines the script provided to the utility and tests the perl executables to determine a functional perl installation.
 It performs automatic and additional specific tests to ensure certain features and capabilities exist (such as 64-bit perl) before running the script with the "successful" perl executable.
 If no perl executable passes the tests, an error is printed to STDOUT.

-The other scripts in this directory use this utility transparently when executed. `runPerl` must be found in the PATH environment variable or the `TJWHTOOLS_INSTALL_ROOT` environment variable must be set to the directory
+The other scripts in this directory use this utility transparently when executed. `runPerl` must be found in the PATH environment variable or the `DB2MONTOOLS_INSTALL_ROOT` environment variable must be set to the directory

 ## Examples